 C.G.
 Jung’s Word Association Test.
 Summary

-The Word Association Test was Jung’s remarkable contribution to the analytical psychology.
+The Word Association Test was Jung’s remarkable contribution to analytical psychology.
 Jung was not the first scientist who used the word association test.
-However, Jung’s approach towards the test was unique; he turned the table not searching for what the test was initially developed, the investigation of patientÄs cognitive fitness, but what was missing in the patients’ answers.
+However, Jung’s approach towards the test was unique; he turned the table not searching for what the test was initially developed, the investigation of the patient’s cognitive fitness, but what was missing in the patients’ answers.

 Jung observed that subjects’ long response time or disturbed responses were linked to their emotions.
 He highlighted the lack of conscious control over such emotional reactions.
 Jung assumed correctly that the disturbing factors causing the inhibition were the emotionally toned complex.

-The word association test was the first, and until today one of few evidence based scientific studies supporting Freud’s psychoanalytical theory.
+The word association test was the first and, until today, one of few evidence-based scientific studies supporting Freud’s psychoanalytical theory.

 Sources